Last updated May. 19, 2023 by Charles Zemub

-If you don’t have a large listeners-base, the idea of opting for a free podcast host might seems plausible.
+If you don’t have a large listeners base, the idea of opting for a free podcast host might seem plausible.
 But if you’re considering growing and earning some income from your podcasts in the future, free won’t cut it.
-We’ll be discussing the 37 best podcast hosting services providers at the latter stage of this article.
+We’ll be discussing the 37 best podcast-hosting service providers at the latter stage of this article.

 How Do I Choose A Podcast Host?